 Driver safety is important for people of all ages.
 While many older people are skilled and experienced drivers, age-related changes can make driving more challenging.

 As we age, it’s important that we re-evaluate our driving skills on a regular basis.
 Learning about how age can affect our driving can help, and so can brushing up on our safe driving skills.

 CAA Seniors Driving Site

 The Canadian Automobile Association (CAA) has launched an interactive and multimedia web tool designed to help keep senior drivers and their loved ones safe on the road.
-The website feautres videos, infographics and evaluations to help seniors to drive safely.
+The website features videos, infographics and evaluations to help seniors to drive safely.